dequelabs/axe-api-team-public/.github/actions/set-date-closed-field-v1/README.md

    - Set the field type to **Date**
    - This field will store the date when issues are closed

-2. **Note**: The project number should be hardcoded in your workflow file, not set as an environment variable

 ## Inputs

 | Input                | Description                                   | Required | Default |